IckymickyCo/Ickymicky.co.uk/src/pages/index.md

     Ickymicky Co sells handmade and hand crafted products, we are not a large corporate or overseas manufacture, all our items are hand made by us and sold direct to you.
-By supporting us you are supporting an independent maker bring there items to the world.
+By supporting us you are supporting an independent maker bring their items to the world.
   title: Why Ickymicky Co
 heading: Great makes with love
 ---